 In response to the growing body of research showing its effectiveness, several national organizations such as the Institute of Medicine, the American Psychological Association and the Kennedy Forum have begun encouraging the use of progress monitoring for mental health and substance use disorders.
 In December 2015, the Kennedy Forum issued the following recommendation in their issue brief A National Call for Measurement-Based Care in the Delivery of Behavioral Health Services:

 “All primary care and behavioral health providers treating mental health and substance use disorders should implement a system of measurement-based care whereby validated symptom rating scales are completed by patients and reviewed by clinicians during encounters.
 Measurement-based care will help providers determine whether the treatment is working and facilitate treatment adjustments, consultations, or referrals for higher intensity services when patients are not improving as expected.”

 One challenge for clinicians wanting to implement progress monitoring has been the absence of inexpensive, easy-to-use tools to collect appropriate data from patients and report it back to their counselors in real-time.
-In response, Vista Research Group has developed the INSIGHT Addiction and INSIGHT Mental Health programs, which collects the following information from patients on a regular basis and summarizes it for their therapists in graphical form:
+In response, Vista Research Group has developed the INSIGHT Addiction and INSIGHT Behavioral programs, which collect the following information from patients on a regular basis and summarize it for their therapists in graphical form:

 Learn more about the research behind progress monitoring and your options for implementing it by reading our eBook, "Using Personalized Evidence-Based Treatment to Improve Outcomes & Your Bottom Line".